 Ventra Tickets are good only for a limited time and cannot be loaded again once the value is used up.
 Includeds unlimited rides within 24 hours of activation.

 Full Fare with Reloadable Ventra Card (bus and rail)

 Transfers must occur within two hours of the first ride.
 Available online and at rail station vending machines.

 O'Hare Station Fare (rail)

-Effective January 14, 2013, a $5 O'Hare rate applies to riders paying full fare with Transit Card at the O'Hare Blue Line Station.
+Effective January 14, 2013, a $5 O'Hare rate applies to riders paying full fare from the O'Hare Blue Line Station.